• Skip to main content

 The high-speed digital Dyson V9 motor, which powers the Dyson Airwrap, is where understanding of the device begins.
 The V9 produces an amazing 3.2 kilopascals (kPa) of pressure and spins at an incredible 110,000 revolutions per minute (RPM), in contrast to conventional motors.

-These astounding numbers play a crucial role in producing the Coanda effect, which enables the Airwrap to style hair without applying a lot of heat and so reducing heat damage.
+These astounding numbers play a crucial role in producing the Coanda effect, which enables the Airwrap to style hair without applying a lot of heat and reducing heat damage.

 Single Voltage Choice | Delving into Motor Efficiency and Performance